milanglacier/yarepl.nvim/README.md

 However, one notable drawback involves the security implications of temporary file creation.
-Since the REPL executes code from this file, any vulnerability in temporary file handling—such as exposure to malicious attack—could pose security risks.
+Since the REPL executes code from this file, any vulnerability in temporary file handling, such as exposure to malicious attack, could pose security risks.
 Thus, while beneficial in certain scenarios, this method requires careful consideration of its potential drawbacks.